EdinburghNLP/Refresh/README.md

 ## Training and Evaluation Instructions

-## Live Demo
+## Live Demo and Blog

-You could find a live demo of Refresh [here](http://kinloch.inf.ed.ac.uk/sidenet.html).
+You could find a live demo of Refresh [here](http://kinloch.inf.ed.ac.uk/sidenet.html). (nurture.ai) has written a [blog](https://nurture.ai/p/e5c2a653-404a-4af8-b35f-e9e0d17fd272) on our paper.